-Schools and settings should have clear nappy or pad changing and intimate/personal care policies which ensure that the health, safety, independence and welfare of children are promoted and their dignity and privacy are respected.
+Schools and settings should have clear nappy or pad changing and intimate/personal care policies which ensure that the health, safety, independence, and welfare of children are promoted, and their dignity and privacy are respected.
 Arrangements for intimate and personal care should be open and transparent and accompanied by recording systems.

-Pupils/students should be encouraged to act as independently as possible and to undertake as much of their own personal care as is possible and practicable.
+Pupils should be encouraged to act as independently as possible and to undertake as much of their own personal care as is possible and practicable.
 When assistance is required, this should normally be undertaken by one member of staff.
 However, another appropriate adult who is aware of the task to be undertaken should always be in the vicinity, have a line of sight to the child and/or be able to hear the interaction.
 Intimate or personal care procedures should not involve more than one member of staff unless the pupil's care plan specifies the reason for this.

-The emotional responses of any child to intimate care should be carefully and sensitively observed and, where necessary, any concerns passed to senior managers and/or parents/
+The emotional responses of any child to intimate care should be carefully and sensitively observed and, where necessary, any concerns passed to senior managers and/or parents/ carers. pupil/student is unable to give informed consent because of communication difficulties or a disability

-- and respect and avoid contact with intimate parts of their bodies - always explain to a pupil/student the reason why contact is necessary and what form that contact will take - seek consent of parents where a pupil/student is unable to give informed consent because of communication difficulties or a disability - consider alternatives, where it is anticipated that a pupil/student might misinterpret any such contact - be familiar with and follow recommended guidance and protocols - conduct activities where they can be seen by others - be aware of gender, cultural or religious issues that may need to be considered prior to initiating physical contact
+- consider alternatives, where it is anticipated that a pupil/student might misinterpret any such contact - be familiar with and follow recommended guidance and protocols - conduct activities where they can be seen by others - be aware of gender, cultural or religious issues that may need to be considered prior to initiating physical contact